Friends enjoying time together

 Each investment portfolio aims to achieve a targeted level of investment risk.
 The level of risk you take will depend on your appetite for potential ups and downs in the value of your investment.
 The more ‘risk’ you take, the larger these fluctuations might be.
 There are no investment guarantees and you may get back less than you invested.

-Each portfolio has a mix of funds that meet an agreed 'target fund mix'.
+Each portfolio has a mix of funds that meet an agreed 'target asset mix'.
 They invest across different asset types, sectors and countries.
 Over time, each fund held within the investment portfolio will rise or fall in value based on the performance of the underlying investments it holds.
 This means the mix of funds in your portfolio will start to differ slightly from the target fund mix.

 To ensure this difference doesn’t become significant, your portfolio will be ‘rebalanced’ every three months.
 This helps it achieve the investment objective and stay within the defined level of risk.
 You’ll be able to see which funds have been bought and sold by going into your online account a few days after the rebalance has taken place.
 You may not see buying or selling on all your funds.
 This is because the rebalance will only arrange deals where at least a £10 holding in the fund is being bought or sold.